Intune Alternatives Comparison Guide for 2024

 SCCM is best for dedicated on-premise work environments and in-office IT situations.

-The enhanced control of being both on-premise and agent-based gives IT departments the tools they need for the complete administration of local devices.
+The enhanced control of being both on-premise and agent-based gives IT departments the tools to administer local devices completely.

 Intune vs. Jamf

-Jamf is an endpoint security solution designed specifically for Apple and Mac environments.
+Jamf is an endpoint security solution designed specifically for Apple and Mac environments, although it does offer support for Windows, Android, and iOS/Mac.

 Jamf has a tighter integration with the different Apple operating systems, which can make managing Apple devices and enabling certain security features far easier.
-It is primarily used by schools, medical facilities, and certain creative agencies that use Apple devices exclusively.
+Schools, medical facilities, and certain creative agencies that use only Apple devices use it.

 Jamf can also work with Intune to provide a hybrid MDM solution.
 It is currently updating its Conditional Access platform to work with Microsoft's new standard, which will continue the level of compatibility.